axone-protocol/axoned/README.md

 > Note: as the blockchain depends on [CosmWasm/wasmvm](https://github.com/CosmWasm/wasmvm), we only support the targets
 > supported by this project.

-## Versioning
+## Releases

+All releases can be found [here](https://github.com/okp4/okp4d/releases).

-`okp4d` follows the [Semantic Versioning 2.0.0](https://semver.org/) to determine when and how the version changes.
+`okp4d` follows the [Semantic Versioning 2.0.0](https://semver.org/) to determine when and how the version changes, and we also apply the philosophical principles of [release early - release often](https://en.wikipedia.org/wiki/Release_early,_release_often).

 ## Bug reports & feature requests

 If you notice anything not behaving how you expected, if you would like to make a suggestion or would like to request a new feature, please open a [**new issue**](https://github.com/okp4/okp4d/issues/new/choose).
 We appreciate any help you're willing to give!

 > Don't hesitate to ask if you are having trouble setting up your project repository, creating your first branch or
 > configuring your development environment.
-Mentors are here to help!
+Mentors and maintainers are here to help!

 ## Community

 The [**OKP4 Discord Server**](https://discord.gg/GHNZh4SaJ3) is our primary chat channel for the open-source community, software developers and node operators.

-Please reach out to us and say hi, we're happy to help there.
+Please reach out to us and say hi 👋, we're happy to help there.

 [Cosmos SDK]: https://v1.cosmos.network/sdk
 [Docker]: https://www.docker.com/